aaditya3625/effective-parakeet/README.md

 # effective-parakeet
 # contents
 Here, I've text-extracted the location of the 4,111 water quality monitoring stations of India from the CPCB website.
+Also available as a geopackage and in .shp format.

 # methodology